 The International Society for Eighteenth-Century Studies, founded at the initiative of Theodore Besterman, promotes the growth, development and coordination of studies and research relating to the eighteenth century in all aspects of its cultural heritage (historical, philosophical, ideological, religious, linguistic, literary, scientific, artistic, juridical) in all countries, without exception; the Society is non-profit and non-political.

-Professor Marc André Bernier (Canada) was elected president of ISECS in 2011.
+Professor Lise Andries (France) was elected president of ISECS in 2015.

 ISECS INTERNATIONAL CONGRESS

 International congresses take place every 4 years attracting between 600 and 1,200 participants.
-The next congress will be held in Rotterdam in 2015.
+The next congress will be held in Edinburgh in 2019.

 Technical secretariat services for ISECS are provided by the Voltaire Foundation.
 The Voltaire Foundation is a world leader for eighteenth-century scholarship, publishing the definitive edition of the Complete Works of Voltaire (Œuvres complètes de Voltaire), as well as Oxford University Studies in the Enlightenment (previously SVEC), the foremost series devoted to Enlightenment studies.
 You can find out more on their blog!

 © International Society for Eighteenth-Century Studies & associated content providers.